Imperialism: Mughal

+Nomadic empires

-Ottoman Empire
+Ottoman

 The Ottoman Empire was an imperial state that lasted from 1299 to 1922.
 In 1453, Mehmed the Conqueror captured Constantinople and made it his capital.
 During the 16th and 17th centuries, in particular at the height of its power under the reign of Suleiman the Magnificent, the Ottoman Empire was a powerful multinational, multilingual empire, which invaded and colonized much of Southeast Europe, Western Asia, the Caucasus, North Africa, and the Horn of Africa.
 Its repeated invasions, and brutal treatment of Slavs led to the Great Migrations of the Serbs to escape persecution.
 At the beginning of the 17th century the empire contained 32 provinces and numerous vassal states.
 Some of these were later absorbed into the empire, while others were granted various types of autonomy during the course of centuries.

 Following a long period of military setbacks against European powers, the Ottoman Empire gradually declined, losing control of much of its territory in Europe and Africa.

 By 1810 Egypt was effectively independent.
-In 1821-1829 the Greeks in the Greek War of Independence were assisted by Russia, Britain and France.
-In 1815 to 1914 the Ottoman Empire could exist only in the conditions of acute rivalry of the great powers, with Britain its main supporter, especially in the Crimean war 1853–1856, against Russia.
+In 1821–1829 the Greeks in the Greek War of Independence were assisted by Russia, Britain and France.
+In 1815 to 1914 the Ottoman Empire could exist only in the conditions of acute rivalry of the great powers, with Britain its main supporter, especially in the Crimean War 1853–1856, against Russia.
 After Ottoman defeat in the Russo-Turkish War (1877–1878), Bulgaria, Serbia and Montenegro gained independence and Britain took colonial control of Cyprus, while Bosnia and Herzegovina were occupied and annexed by Austro-Hungarian Empire in 1908.

-The empire allied with Germany in World War I with the imperial ambition of recovering its lost territories, but it dissolved in the aftermath of its decisive defeat.
-The Kemalist national movement, supported by Soviet Russia, achieved victory in the course of the Turkish War of Independence, and the parties signed and ratified the Treaty of Lausanne in 1923 and 1924.
+The empire allied with Germany in World War I, aiming to recover lost territories, but dissolved following its decisive defeat.
+The Turkish national movement, supported by Soviet Russia, achieved victory in the course of the Turkish War of Independence, and the parties signed and ratified the Treaty of Lausanne in 1923 and 1924.
 The Republic of Turkey was established.